fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7c.md

 ![](../../images/7/63eb.png)

 <!-- Hienoinen ikävä piirre Material UI:ssa on se, että jokainen komponentti on importattava erikseen, muistiinpanojen sivun import-lista on aika pitkä: -->
-One less pleasant feature of Material UI is, that each component has to be imported separately.
+One less pleasant feature of Material UI is that each component has to be imported separately.
 The import list for the notes page is quite long:

 ```js
 import {